Welcome to today's edition of the Rush 24-7 podcast.

 And so the fact that we staged it won't matter.

-So having more fun than a human being should be allowed to have.
+Having more fun than a human being should be allowed to have.

-Did you see what was it?
+Did you see, what was it?

-And my my observation was that's not good.
+And my observation was, that's not good.

 When a president comes out and says that she made a mistake, then that puts the onus on her.

-I mean, this doesn't affect us because you know we're dealing with a bunch of.
+I mean, this doesn't affect us because we're dealing with a bunch of, well, people are strangers to the truth.

 They're worried about Hillary's plummeting in the polls.

-They're really worried about a lot of things, and they're worried that they got all this excitement about about Bernie Sanders.
+And they're worried that they got all this excitement about Bernie Sanders.

 So Obama's come out, and he added to this.

-He said that Hillary's illegal server was not a national security problem, which is rich coming from Obama because Obama is America's number One national security problem, if you ask me.
+He said that Hillary's illegal server was not a national security problem, which is rich coming from Obama because Obama is America's number one national security problem, if you ask me.

 No, I'm not exaggerating, and I'm not going for laughs here.